microsoft/fabric-terraform-quickstart/quickstarts/203-fabric-sql-database/README.md

 ## Prerequisites
 - This example requires an existing Fabric capacity.
-- This example requires authentication setup. the authenticating method in this example is "Authenticating using a Service Principal and Client Certificate": https://registry.terraform.io/providers/microsoft/fabric/latest/docs/guides/auth_spn_cert
+- This example requires authentication setup.
+The authenticating method is not included in this example.
+For Service Principal, please refer to : https://registry.terraform.io/providers/microsoft/fabric/latest/docs/guides/auth_spn_cert.
+For user context authentication, please run 'az login' in the command window.

 ## Usage
 - Create a terraform.tfstate file, fill values for all variables in the variables.tf file.